Tammy Faye Messner: 1942–1959: Early life

-She was born Tamara Faye LaValley in International Falls, Minnesota, to Pentecostal preachers Rachel Minnie (née Fairchild; 1919–1992) and Carl Oliver LaValley.

-Her parents were married in 1941.
-Shortly after she was born, a painful divorce soured her mother against other ministers, alienating her from the church.
-Both of her parents remarried, her mother to Fred Willard Grover, forming a large blended family, of which she was the oldest.
+She was born Tamara Faye LaValley in International Falls, Minnesota, to Pentecostal preachers Rachel Minnie (née Fairchild; 1919–1992) and Carl Oliver LaValley, who married in 1941.
+Shortly after she was born, a painful divorce soured her mother against ministers, alienating her from the church.
+Both of her parents remarried, her mother to Fred Willard Grover, forming a large blended family, in which she was the eldest child.

 1960–1973: Marriage to Jim Bakker; early work

 In 1960, she met Jim Bakker while they were students at North Central Bible College in Minneapolis, Minnesota.
 Tammy Faye worked in a boutique for a time while Jim found work in a restaurant inside a department store in Minneapolis.
 They were married on April 1, 1961.
-The next year, they moved to South Carolina, where they began their ministry together, initially traveling around the United States; Jim preached, while Tammy sang songs and played the accordion.
+The next year, they moved to South Carolina, where they began their ministry together, initially traveling around the United States; Jim preached, while Tammy Faye sang songs and played the accordion.
 In 1970, she gave birth to their daughter Tammy Sue "Sissy" Bakker, and in 1975 gave birth to their son Jamie Charles Bakker.

-Jim and Tammy had been involved with television from the time of their departure from Minneapolis until they moved to the Charlotte area via Virginia Beach, Virginia, where they were founding members of The 700 Club.
+Jim and Tammy Faye had been involved with television from the time of their departure from Minneapolis until they moved to the Charlotte area via Virginia Beach, Virginia, where they were founding members of The 700 Club.
 While in Portsmouth, they were hosts of the popular children's show Jim and Tammy.
 They then created a puppet ministry for children on Pat Robertson's Christian Broadcasting Network (CBN), which ran from 1964 to 1973.